NCGAS/de-novo-transcriptome-assembly-pipeline/README.md

 SEE http://arthropods.eugenes.org/EvidentialGene/trassembly.html for documentaiton!
 ALSO SEE https://ncgas.org/Blog_Posts/EviGene.php for explanation of EviGene's methods!

-Step 4:
-You can continue downstream analysis with the README's in final_assemblies, for annotation, DE, QC (in dev), and using this version with data generated from previous versions of the pipeline!
  ### Step 4: ###
 You can continue downstream analysis with the README's in final_assemblies, for annotation, differential expression (DE), quality control (QC), and using this version with data generated from previous versions of the pipeline!